MarkHoeber/tools-tech-syllabus/README.md

-# Tools and Technlogies for Techanical Writers - Middlesex Community College
+# Tools and Technlogies for Technical Writers - Middlesex Community College

 This repository contains the syllabus for this class.